StefRuseva88/postman-collections/README.md

 - IdeaCenter API Postman Collection
 - Story Spoil API Postman Collection
 - Foody API Postman Collection
 - Revue Crafters API Postman Collection

+### Contributing
+Contributions are welcome!
+If you have any improvements or bug fixes, feel free to open a pull request.

+### License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+### Contact
+For any questions or suggestions, please reach out to me or open an issue in the repository.